techqueria/website/content/about/code-of-conduct/committees/_index.md

 A committee member should step down if they:

-- violate the Code of Conduct or the Leaders Code of Conduct
+- violate the Code of Conduct
 - miss multiple meetings in a row
 - not actively contributing